-A narrow base of gait (BOG), the mediolateral distance between the foot and body's line of gravity at midstance, during running is a suggested cause of injuries such as iliotibial band syndrome and tibial stress injury.
+A narrow base of gait (BOG), the mediolateral distance between the foot and the body's line of gravity at midstance, during running is a suggested cause of injuries such as iliotibial band syndrome and tibial stress injury.
 However, an understanding of modifiable and nonmodifiable factors that influence BOG is lacking, which limits the development of corrective strategies.

 To determine if BOG varies by sex and running speed and the influence of running kinematics and anthropometrics on BOG.